 ATLAS First-Level Calorimeter Trigger Upgrade: FEX Test Module designed and tested in Birmingham (2016)

-Full electrical module with two hybrids and 20 frontend chips for ATLAS Tracker Upgrade (ITk), assembled at BILPA in 2018
+Full electrical module with one hybrid and 10 frontend chips for the ATLAS Tracker Upgrade (ITk), assembled at BILPA in 2021

 Current ATLAS Silicon Tracker (SCT) arriving at CERN in 2005